349 Autumn Ave, Duxbury, MA 02332, USA

 Owned By: Historic O'Neil Farm, Inc.

-More than 2 miles of trails through woods, wetlands and pasture, with up-close views of the only working dairy farm in Duxbury.
+Historic O’Neil Farm in Duxbury features more than 2 miles of trails through woods, wetlands and pasture, plus up-close views of the only working dairy farm in Duxbury.
 The 145-acre property has been in continuous agricultural use since the early 1700s.
 DeLorenzo Farm, immediately adjacent, is not currently open to the public, but there are plans to construct trails there in the future.

 Features